winstond/hind_plover_dictionary/Documentation/TheoryDocumentation.md

 #### Conjunct Consonant Rule

-Split a word intro strokes on a conjunct character.
-This means that when there is a mid-word conjunct, the first member of conjunct ends a syllable stroke and the second member conjunct starts the next syllable stroke.
-The primary exception to this rule will be
+The conjunct consonant rule is that you split a word into strokes on a conjunct character.
+This means that when there is a mid-word conjunct, the first member of conjunct ends the first syllable stroke and the second member of the conjunct starts the next syllable stroke.

-Note: This is the current rule, but is under consideration.
+Note: This is the current rule, but it is under consideration.
 It is possible that strokes will be created where the entire conjunct is used to start the second syllable either as an alternative stroke or when there is a clear LHS stroke option for the conjunct (ex. स्क = SK, see [Additional Left Hand Side Consonant Sounds/Spellings](#additional-left-hand-side-consonant-soundsspellings))

 #### Additional Left Hand Side Consonant Sounds/Spellings

 Left Hand Side for additionaly consonant sounds (i.e. consonant sounds beyond the alphabet only such as combined sounds)

 Unless noted, the below strokes will respect the [Conjunct Consonant Rule](#conjunct-consonant-rule).
 Therefore, the below will always be used for start of word, but may not always be used when splitting syllables.
-When a conjunct stroke does not follow the conjunct consonant rule, that means when found mid-word the stroke will start the next syllable rather than being split.

 TODO: Review each of the below to determine which follow the Conjunct Consonant Rule.